 The best 50 Walking-simulator games daily generated by our specialised A.I. comparing over 40 000 video games across all platforms for Android, IOS (iPhone / iPad), PS4 (Playstation 4), Xbox One, Switch, PC Windows, Mac OS and Linux.
 The order in this selection is not absolute, but the best games tends to be up in the list.

-The latest addition in this selection are Shimmer released the 3 October 2018 and ranked #44, STONE released the 21 September 2018 and ranked #5, Elea - Episode 1 released the 6 September 2018 and ranked #29.
+The latest addition in this selection are I hope she's ok released the 13 November 2020 and ranked #39, Gone Golfing released the 4 November 2020 and ranked #35, Ordeal released the 6 October 2020 and ranked #45.

 What Remains of Edith Finch is a collection of strange tales about a family in Washington state.
 As Edith, you’ll explore the colossal Finch house, searching for stories as she explores her family history and tries to figure out why she's the last one in her family left alive.